Adamwewe/StockTool/README.md

 # Model Choice

 The model used is an ARIMA (Autoregressive integrated moving average) which are useful models when data shows non-stationarity, a property which generally holds for stock time series data.
-More complex forecasting models such as LSTMs were not necessary in this case since the use case as we are only predicting short-term stocks (7 days).
+More complex forecasting models such as LSTMs were not necessary in this case since we are only predicting short-term stocks (7 days).
 It is therefore not necessary to use forget gates or other similar sequence models such as RNNs.

 <br>